-There are many reasons that people may want to build lean muscle on their bodies.
-It helps to keep the weight off because muscle burns fat 24-hours a day, it supports the body’s skeletal system and lean muscle makes the body look good.
+There are many reasons that people may want to build lean muscle in their bodies.
+It helps to keep the weight off because muscle burns fat 24 hours a day, it supports the body’s skeletal system, and lean muscle makes the body look good.

-Instead of going to the gym and just lifting weights, some people that are serious about building up their bodies also take supplements like branched chain amino acids or BCAAs.
+Instead of going to the gym and lifting weights, some people serious about building up their bodies also take supplements like branched-chain amino acids or BCAAs.

 What are BCAAs?

-To understand the benefits of branched chain amino acids, you must first understand what they are.
 Amino acids are the building blocks of the body.
-Most of the body, including cells, muscles and tissues, are made up of amino acids.
+Most of the body, including cells, muscles, and tissues, comprises amino acids.
+To understand the benefits of branched-chain amino acids, you must first know what they are.

-They act to help repair damage to the body, transport and store nutrients, as well as allow the body to function properly.
+They help repair damage to the body, transport and store nutrients, and allow the body to function correctly.

-Branched chain amino acids are a group of essential amino acids that include leucine, isoleucine and valine.
-They are considered essential because the body cannot produce them.
+Branched-chain amino acids are a group of essential amino acids that include leucine, isoleucine, and valine.
+They are considered necessary because the body cannot produce them.

 BCAAs account for 40 percent of the daily requirement for the nine essential amino acids.
-They are only available in foods that have protein in them including eggs, beef, salmon, chicken and whey protein, all of which contain the highest concentration of BCAAs.
+They are only available in foods with protein, including eggs, beef, salmon, chicken, and whey protein, all of which contain the highest concentration of BCAAs.

 The Role of BCAAs

-Along with being found in foods with protein, branched chain amino acids are also in supplements, which are used mainly by bodybuilders.
+Besides being found in foods with protein, branched-chain amino acids are also in supplements used mainly by bodybuilders.

-Each of the three BCAAs play a significant function in the many benefits of these amino acids.
+Each of the three BCAAs plays a significant function in the many benefits of these amino acids.

-Leucine, also called L-Leucine, is often referred to as the main BCAA because it is responsible for the most popular benefit to bodybuilders, which is muscle growth.
-This BCAA triggers a protein called mTOR and it helps to activate muscle protein synthesis.
+Leucine, also called L-Leucine, is often referred to as the main BCAA because it is responsible for bodybuilders’ most popular benefit, muscle growth.
+This BCAA triggers a protein called mTOR, and it helps to activate muscle protein synthesis.

-Although the other two BCAAs can also trigger mTOR, leucine is more powerful than they are combined.
+Although the other two BCAAs can also trigger mTOR, leucine is more potent than combined.

-Isoleucine contains two important benefits for bodybuilders.
-It helps increase their endurance levels, which allows them to lift weights for longer, and it promotes healing of muscle tissue.
+Isoleucine contains two essential benefits for bodybuilders.
+It helps increase their endurance levels, allowing them to lift weights for longer and promoting muscle tissue healing.

 When people lift weights, it first tears down the muscle before rebuilding them bigger and stronger.
-Isoleucine helps to repair the tears in the muscle so they can get back in the gym and workout again.
+Isoleucine helps repair muscle tears so they can return to the gym and work out.

 Valine helps to keep muscles from breaking down by supplying them with glucose for energy during workouts.
-It also acts to remove nitrogen from the liver, where it could be toxic, and transports it to other organs as it is needed.
+It also removes nitrogen from the liver, where it could be toxic, and transports it to other organs as needed.

-Along with being beneficial for bodybuilders and other athletes, valine has shown potential as treatment for liver and gallbladder disease caused by alcoholism and drug abuse.
+Along with being beneficial for bodybuilders and other athletes, valine has shown potential for treating liver and gallbladder disease caused by alcoholism and drug abuse.

 The Benefits of BCAAs